 5. Forgetting that people aren’t naturally good fighters

 Someone doesn’t become a good fighter overnight (unless there’s a viable reason for it in the story.
 As a writer that’s your job to figure out).
-It takes years to train to become a good fighter.
-You’ve got to account for that.
+It takes years to train to become a really good fighter.
+You’ve got to account for that when you develop your character or story.

 6. Not taking the psychological impact of fighting into account

 This is a huge one.
 If you have a character is in his or her first fight, he or she will crumple and take a beating before realizing he or she must fight.
-There’s a psychological shift or realization there.
+There’s a psychological shift or realization that happens there.
+It’s a great chance to build tension and character into the scene.

-When someone is first learning to fight, that person doesn’t want to hit anyone.
-In fact, when fighters first start to train, the might aim to miss.
+When someone is first learning to fight, often that person doesn’t want to hit anyone.
+In fact, when fighters first start to train, they might aim to miss.
 Some of the women on the panel shared their own process of actually connecting their punches to hit someone for the first time.
-(Not that I’m trying to make this about gender.
+(Not that I’m trying to make this about sex.
 Most people aren’t violent).

-Even the most experienced fighters don’t like hurting people.
+Even the most experienced fighters don’t like hurting people if they don’t have to.

 If pushed far enough, anyone could kill another person.
-The question is, could they live with it afterwards.
+The question is: could they live with it afterwards?
 If you have a character who has no qualms about killing people, you are dealing with a sociopath or possibly a psychopath.
+While the military has also successfully trained people to kill, it’s not something the average person does easily.
+Take this into consideration when you’re writing.
+How would your character react?

 7. Adrenaline works against you when you fight, not in your favor